arjunsumarlan/joindesigntest/README.md

-# Parking Lot Project
+# Take Home Test
 ## Description :
-This is Solution of Take Home Test from DKatalis Company.
+This is Solution of Take Home Test from Join Design Company.

 ## Problem Statements :
 ### Problem no 1: